seanxzhan/shapeGen/README.md

 In this project, I will use a package ```mesh-to-sdf```.
 It takes in a wavefront object and outputs an ndarray of SDF (signed distance field) values.
 If the value at a position P is positive, then point P lies outside of the object, and if the value is negative, then P is inside the object.
 With this knowledge, we can simply convert the sdf output to a 3d array with 1s and 0s to represent voxels.

+**How does the dimension of voxels array impact result?**

+I'm currently using (16, 16, 16) arrays to represent my square rings, but I'm worried that this is too small.
+I used IM-NET's progressive point sampling, and it brought it down to (8, 8, 8), (4, 4, 4), and (2, 2, 2), so the network will [gradually] learn from 2^3 to 4^3 to 8^3.
+We will see how this goes.

+If the network doesn't quite learn, I might need to convert my square rings wavefront objects to (64, 64, 64), but the conversion will take a long time.

 ---

 ### Files